brugr9/Heartbeat51/README.md

 ##### 2.3.2.1.
 Messaging Startup

-On `EventBeginPlay` an MQTT-Client is crated and connected, with `HeartbeatStandby` the HeartMesh starts rotating and the TextRenderActor starts blinking. `OnConnect`, if the connection was accepted, the topic is subscribed. `OnMessage` the received MQTT-Client-Message payload is evaluated by calling `HeartbeatUpdate` (see figure 2.6.).
+On `EventBeginPlay` an MQTT-Client is created and connected, with event `HeartbeatStandby` the Mesh Component 'heart' starts rotating and the TextRenderActor starts blinking. `OnConnect`, if the connection was accepted, the topic is subscribed. `OnMessage` the received MQTT-Client-Message payload is evaluated by calling event `HeartbeatUpdate` (see figure 2.6.).

 ![BP_PSL_Demo, Event Graph with Startup](Docs/UEProjectHeartbeat-BP_PSL_Demo_Startup.png)
 *Figure 2.6.: BP_PSL_Demo, Event Graph with Startup*